-By following the guidance in the framework, you can align your infrastructure with industry best practices and ensure your application and workload architecture is secure, resilient, high-performing, efficient, and cost-optimized.
+By following the guidance in the framework, you can align your infrastructure with industry best practices and ensure your application and workload architecture is secure, resilient, high-performing, efficient, cost-optimized, and sustainable.

 This blog post dives into several AWS Well-Architected Framework controls, along with why they're important and how to gain compliance with them.